 Pursuant to ASC 470-40, if a buying entity participates in an arrangement in which it is economically compelled to purchase land, then the entity is required to consolidate such an arrangement.
 From time to time, the Company enters into arrangements in which it identifies lots that it desires to purchase, finds an investor to purchase the lots and then enters into option purchase agreements to acquire the lots in staged takedowns.
 In consideration for such options, the Company generally makes nonrefundable deposits.
 While the Company is generally not obligated to purchase the lots that are the subject of such agreements, it would forfeit the remaining deposits if the lots are not purchased.
-Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company believes that due to the terms of the purchase contracts it is compelled to purchase the lots under option purchase agreements with two separate unaffiliated investor groups and has accounted for them pursuant to ASC 470-40.
-At August 31, 2018 and May 31, 2018, the Company recorded real estate not owned of \$45.3 million and \$51.1 million, respectively, related to the lot purchase agreements accounted for pursuant to ASC 470-40.
+Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company will record "Real estate not owned" and the related liabilities as "Liabilities related to real estate not owned" in connection with such option purchase agreements.
+The Company has entered into two lot purchase agreements with two separate unaffiliated investor groups and has accounted for them pursuant to ASC 470-40.
+At November 30, 2018 and May 31, 2018, the Company recorded real estate not owned of \$39.5 million and \$51.1 million, respectively, related to the lot purchase agreements accounted for pursuant to ASC 470-40.

 Also, based on the provisions of ASC Subtopic 606-10, Revenue From Contracts With Customers, a seller may not recognize as a sale property it sells if an entity has an obligation or a right to repurchase lots and if the repurchase agreement is considered to be a financing arrangement.
-ASC 606 considers a repurchase option contract to be a financing arrangement, in accordance with paragraph 606-10-55-70, since the entity will repurchase the lots for an amount that is equal to or more than the original selling price of the asset.
+ASC 606 considers a repurchase option contract to be a financing arrangement, in accordance with paragraph 606-10-55-70, if the entity will repurchase the lots for an amount that is equal to or more than the original selling price of the asset.
 Therefore, if the Company enters into lot purchase option agreements for land it has sold and determines that the repurchase agreement is considered to be a financing arrangement, the Company records the lots subject to such sale as "Real estate not owned" and the related liabilities, under option agreement, as "Liabilities related to real estate not owned."
 These option agreements contain no specific performance obligations.
-At August 31, 2018 and May 31, 2018, the Company recorded real estate not owned of \$26.1 million and \$30.5 million, respectively, for the sale of lots because its repurchase agreements related to this real estate were considered to be financing arrangements.
+At November 30, 2018 and May 31, 2018, the Company recorded real estate not owned of \$31.4 million and \$30.5 million, respectively, for the sale of lots because its repurchase agreements related to this real estate were considered to be financing arrangements.

-Architecture plans are comprised of the costs incurred related to architecture plans, associated engineering costs, and interactive floor plans for house plans and are amortized through cost of sales on a per closing basis.
+Architecture plans are comprised of the costs incurred related to architecture plans, associated engineering costs, and interactive floor plans for house plans, and are amortized through cost of sales on a per closing basis.

 Deferred financing fees included in other assets are comprised of costs incurred in connection with obtaining financing for the senior secured revolving credit facility.
 Deferred financing fees are amortized as interest over the terms of the related financing arrangement using the effective interest method.
-The Company did not incur any deferred financing fees during the three months ended August 31, 2018.
-The Company incurred deferred financing fees during the three months ended August 31, 2017 of \$2.1 million as a result of the amendment to the Company's senior secured revolving credit facility as discussed below in Note 6.
+The Company did not incur any deferred financing fees during the six months ended November 30, 2018.
+The Company incurred deferred financing fees during the six months ended November 30, 2017 of \$2.2 million as a result of the amendment to the Company's senior secured revolving credit facility as discussed below in Note 6.